awsdocs/aws-lambda-developer-guide/doc_source/lambda-services.md

 + [AWS Step Functions](services-stepfunctions.md)
 + [Amazon Simple Storage Service Batch](services-s3-batch.md)

 For asynchronous invocation, Lambda queues the event before passing it to your function\.
 The other service gets a success response as soon as the event is queued and isn't aware of what happens afterwards\.
-If an error occurs, Lambda handles [retries](invocation-retries.md), and can send failed events to a [dead\-letter queue](invocation-async.md#dlq) that you configure\.
+If an error occurs, Lambda handles [retries](invocation-retries.md), and can send failed events to a [destination](invocation-async.md#invocation-async-destinations) that you configure\.

 **Services that invoke Lambda functions asynchronously**
 + [Amazon Simple Storage Service](with-s3.md)